California State Route 140: Route description

+(a) Route 5 near Gustine to Route 99 near Merced.

+(b) Route 99 near Merced to Yosemite National Park near El Portal via Mariposa.

 Heading east from I-5, the highway passes Gustine; it then jogs to cross the San Joaquin River.
 It roughly marks the southern edge of the farmable land around Livingston.
 It intersects with State Route 99 in Merced, which it overlaps for a few miles.
 Travelers coming from most regions of the San Francisco Bay Area or other parts of Northern California to Yosemite Valley and the southern portion of Yosemite would transfer from Highway 99 to Highway 140 at this point.
 For those coming from San Jose and the rest of the Silicon Valley, the most direct, fastest route is State Route 152 east; then the roads of Road 9, Bliss Road, Sandy Mush Road, and Plainsburg Road to reach Highway 140 in Planada.
 (Those going to the northern portion of Yosemite would have instead taken either I-580 and I-205 leaving the Bay Area, then State Route 120 east through Manteca, or State Route 132 east through Modesto.)

 After exiting Highway 99, Highway 140 continues through Planada, after which the farmland gives way to grazing land.
 It is quite dry in the summer due to California's Mediterranean climate, and the dry grass gives the landscape a golden color.
 Western meadowlarks, American kestrels, red-tailed hawks and turkey vultures are frequently glimpsed.
-A few blue oaks can be seen as the highway leaves the valley and begins to climb through the foothills of the Sierra Nevada.
+A few blue oaks can be seen as the highway leaves the valley and begins to climb through the foothills of the Sierra Nevada range.
 They become more and more numerous as the elevation increases.
 As the highway passes through Catheys Valley the vegetation begins to diversify a little.
-California live oaks and ponderosa pines intermingle with the blue oaks as it nears Mariposa.
-In Mariposa, it briefly runs concurrently with State Route 49.
+California live oaks and ponderosa pines intermingle with blue oaks as it nears the town of Mariposa.
+Traversing Mariposa, it runs concurrently with State Route 49 for about a mile.